 Resident Training Program

 The education and clinical training of Internal Medicine residents is a central focus in the Department of Medicine.
-We provide comprehensive training in general internal medicine for all residents, particularly those seeking a subspecialty fellowship, as well as abundant opportunities for residents interested in primary care and hospitalist medicine.
+We provide comprehensive training in general internal medicine for all residents seeking career in a subspecialty fellowship, primary care and hospitalist medicine.

 Combined training programs in Medicine-Pediatrics and Internal Medicine-Emergency Medicine (including a 6th year for EMIM-Critical Care certification) offer unique opportunities to individuals interested in dual certification.
 Preliminary interns participate in a curriculum similar to the categorical interns and develop a solid clinical base in internal medicine before entering their specialty residency.